full control of your digital advertising. Try Free for 14 Days

 It’s been around for a long while, and both publishers & advertisers have figured out how to make great use of it.

-The common myth around the DMPs implies that they only serve the advertiser’s needs.
+The common myth about DMPs is that they only serve the advertiser’s needs.
 They do not.

-The publishers can use the DMPs to store expensive first-party data.
+Publishers can use DMPs to store expensive first-party data.
 It’s a far more exclusive and more future-proof solution than third-party cookies + it will attract more advertisers as first party data allows for better targeting options.

 DSP vs SSP vs DMP: Final Showdown